citp/privacy-policy-historical/h/ho/hos/hossit.com.md

-> *The following text is extracted and transformed from the hossit.com privacy policy that was archived on 2012-05-02.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120502011003id_/http%3A//www.hossit.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the hossit.com privacy policy that was archived on 2012-12-31.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121231173307id_/http%3A//www.hossit.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy | Hossit - Galleries, Funny Pictures, People Pictures
+# Privacy Policy | Hossit - Latest News and Galleries

-## Privacy Policy
+You are here: [Home](http://www.hossit.com/) / Privacy Policy

 Hossit has created this privacy statement in order to demonstrate our firm commitment to privacy.
 The following discloses the information gathering and dissemination practices for this Web site.